 Acquiring new customers: Generating Cold Leads

 Acquiring new customers refers to marketing targeted at new audiences to gain new clients.
 In this stage of marketing, businesses can focus on ways to generate cold leads.
 In the fitness industry, gyms can resort to common methods like content marketing on social media platforms.
 According to the 2021 Social Sprout Index, 90% of consumers will purchase from a brand they follow on social media.
 Hence, having a social media presence facilitates social selling and it is crucial for generating cold leads.
-Besides content creation, there are two other ways of acquiring new customers:
+Besides content creation, there are two other ways of acquiring new customers:- Search Engine Optimization

 All customers change: Retaining your customers